Symonston Correctional Centre: New premises for youth detention

 In early 2006, the Government of the Australian Capital Territory announced plans for a $40 million youth detention centre at Mitchell, ACT.
 Thirty hectares of pastoral land on Wells Station Road, just off the Federal Highway, were earmarked for a new centre to replace the existing Quamby centre.
 The new juvenile detention centre opened in June 2008 as Bimberi Youth Justice Centre, and is capable of housing up to 50 residents.

 In 2007 Symonston was criticised by the Human Rights Commission for allowing little time out of cells and for excessive lockdowns.

 Symonston Periodic Detention Centre

 Between 2007 and 2017, the site was converted from a juvenile detention centre to an adult period detention centre, that was primarily used for weekend detention.
 In 2015 it was used as a temporary solution to the overcrowding in the ACT's main adult prison, the Alexander Maconochie Centre.

+Dhulwa Secure Mental Health Unit

+In 2014, the ACT Government announced that a new 25-bed secure mental health unit would be developed on part of the former Quamby centre site.
+The facility opened in 2016, named "Dhulwa" - a Ngunnawal word for a flowering banksia.

+Dhulwa is operated by Canberra Health Services to focus on rehabilitation and is not a custodial facility.
+Despite this, in 2022, an independent report was delivered to government responding to serious incidents of violence towards staff.
+This raised concerns that the facility's model of care was not appropriate for its purpose.
+Dhulwa accepts voluntary admissions as well as patients subject to court orders.
+However, policies placed the same restrictions on all patients, with security staff frequently using force to restrain and isolate patients, and cancellation of leave as a punitive measure.